 Learn more about conservation easement in our FAQs.

 Frequently asked questions

 Conservation easements are perpetual.
 They are transferred with the land from owner to owner when the property is sold and remain enforceable after the issuance of a tax deed.
-The landowner can either donate the easement or be paid for it.
 Easements may be specifically tailored to meet the needs of both the landowner and the district.